dekay/DavisRFM69/README.md

 Creative Commons Attribribution Share-Alike License http://creativecommons.org/licenses/by-sa/3.0/

-This library is an extension to [LowPowerLab's RFM69 library](https://github.com/LowPowerLab/RFM69) that enables reception of weather data from a Davis Instruments Integrated Sensor Suite (ISS) weather station.
+This library is a modified version of the [LowPowerLab's RFM69 library](https://github.com/LowPowerLab/RFM69) that enables reception of weather data from a Davis Instruments Integrated Sensor Suite (ISS) weather station.

 ##Background
 The Davis Instruments ISS is a solar powered and battery-backed set of outdoor weather sensors monitored by a PIC microcontroller.
 It uses a TI CC1020 RF Transmitter chip to send the weather data it collects back to a Davis Vantage VP2 or Vantage Vue console located indoors.
 The ISS transmissions have been reverse engineered, and this has allowed receivers based on the TI CC1110 chip (amongst others) to receive its transmissions.